RedHatInsights/cyndi-operator/README.md

 ### Setting up the development environment

-I've been using [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) as a Kubernetes cluster.
+[CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) can be used as the Kubernetes cluster.
-It requires a ton of RAM (over 20 GB on my machine).
+Note that it requires a lot of RAM (over 20 GB on my machine).
 [MiniKube](https://github.com/kubernetes/minikube/releases) is a less resource hungry option.
 The rest of this document assumes CodeReady Containers.